GRASP: Guided Residual Adapters with Sample-wise Partitioning: Method

+which assigns each condition to one of \(K\) experts, and thus routes each sample \(x_i\) to expert \(\pi(c_i)\).

+A straightforward instantiation is label-based partitioning.
+Following established long-tailed heuristics, we divide samples into \(K=3\) balanced semantic groups (head, medium, tail)~\cite{zhao2024,hou2025a}.
+This yields a coarse but interpretable conditioning-space partition: experts specialize to frequency regimes rather than single labels.
+Such grouping is attractive in long-tailed settings because rare conditions often cannot support dedicated experts but can still benefit from shared specialized parameters.

+Medical imaging adds a domain-specific inductive bias: the healthy/pathological dichotomy.
+On MIMIC-CXR-LT~\cite{holste2022}, we therefore augment the frequency-based partition with an additional cluster \(\pi_{\text{healthy}}\) containing healthy cases, yielding four experts.
+This explicitly separates normative from abnormal anatomy and provides a biologically meaningful proxy for gradient alignment at negligible computational cost.

+While label-based routing is simple and interpretable, it remains coarse because it ignores within-group conditioning variation.
+To obtain more coherent groups, we also consider text-based partitioning.
+Specifically, we map each sample to a semantic feature representation

-While label-based partitioning provides a coarse yet interpretable structure, it ignores intra-label semantic distances.
-To refine cluster cohesion, we extend our approach with text-embedding features: $ f(x_i) = \psi(t_i), $ where \(t_i\) is the paired textual prompt and \(\psi(\cdot)\) denotes the frozen text encoder of the diffusion backbone.
-We then compute \(\pi_\text{text}\) by minimizing Eq.~\ref{eq:semantic_proxy} using bisecting \(K\)-means on \(\{f(x_i)\}\), preserving the four-expert configuration (\(K=4\)).
-Figure~\ref{fig:clusters} visualizes the resulting cluster compositions for both label- and text-based strategies.
+where \(t_i\) is the paired textual prompt and \(\psi(\cdot)\) is the frozen text encoder of the diffusion backbone.
+We then compute \(\pi_{\text{text}}\) with bisecting \(K\)-means on \(\{f(x_i)\}\), using \(K=4\).
+In contrast to label-based routing, this groups samples by conditioning-space proximity rather than label identity or frequency alone.
+The resulting cluster compositions are compared in Appendix~\ref{app:clusters} (Figure~\ref{fig:clusters}).

-For ImageNet-LT, where 1,000 unique labels render \(\pi_\ell\) infeasible, we rely solely on text-embedding clustering, demonstrating that our approach generalizes naturally beyond medical domains.
+For ImageNet-LT, where explicit label-level partitioning is impractical due to label cardinality and where no analogue of the healthy/pathological dichotomy exists, we rely exclusively on text-embedding clustering with no domain-specific cluster.
+This is a deliberate choice: it shows that the routing framework generalizes beyond the medical setting and does not depend on handcrafted domain partitions, while still producing competitive long-tail behavior (Section~\ref{sec:experiments}).